The-Marcy-Lab-School/swe-2-4-forms/README.md

   - Second `option` has a `value` of `other borough` and text of `Other Borough`
   - Third `option` has a `value` of `out of state` and text of `Out Of State`

 The order matters.
-The first option will essentially be the default value of the select, and then when the drop down opens it will render the options in the same order as they are in the dom.
+The first option will essentially be the default value of the select, and then when the drop-down opens it will render the options in the same order as they are in the dom.
 That's almost always important as you'll want to list your options alphabetically or by popularity or something.

 Seriously, make sure the order matches or the tests will fail.